TiCrispum/video-streaming-node/README.md

 [comment]: <> (Of the format: `docker build -t image-name:tag --file path-to-docker-file path-to-project`)

-Run in a container: `docker run -d -p 3000:3000 video-streaming-node`
+Run in a container: `docker run -d -p $PORT:$PORT -e PORT video-streaming-node ` to pass the needed port to the container.

+[comment]: <> (The internal ports are not important,  the important one is the port in which to expose it)